Amazon is refusing to release funds, they are permanently holding funds for some suspended sellers

 Amazon appears to have made a recent policy change, where it will permanently attached the funds of some suspended sellers.
+Yes, Amazon is refusing to release funds.

 This has happened in the past in cases of counterfeit or fraud.
 But now, Amazon is going after sellers who it deems have engaged in a pattern of repeatedly breaking Amazon’s rules.